emilioziniades/dotfiles/README.md

 # TODO

 - [ ] get tmux catpuccin theme to respect globals set in tmux.conf
-- [ ] install all GUI applications, only for nixos (and not darwin)
 - [ ] set up VPN and ensure script works with new setup
 - [ ] set up i3wm
 - [ ] comb through existing dotfile scripts and config files, purging what isn't needed and updating nix config